cman131/Nobody-with-Naturally-Wavy-Hair-Can-Be-That-Bad/README.md

 # MakeFriendsYouCanCallByNicknamesEvenWhenYouAreOld
-A Python Flask web application to rate Parks in your area
+A Python Flask web application to rate Parks in your area that may end up as a prototype to build a base rating application that can be used to build an application for rating anything from parks to perspective.

 <h1>Project Mission</h1>
 <ul>